janko/rodauth-omniauth/README.md

 end
 ```

+> [!NOTE]
-It is important to note that `rodauth-omniauth` requires OmniAuth 2.x, and as such, is only compatible with omniauth gems that use the same.
+> It is important to note that `rodauth-omniauth` requires OmniAuth 2.x, so it's only compatible with providers gems that support it.

 You can now add authentication links to your login form: